-Take these with the aid of a good light and tongue depressor.
-Use transport medium and send as soon as possible.
 Appropriate clinical details will allow the laboratory to apply culture for the relevant organism(s) (e.g Neisseria meningitidis)

 Swabs for the isolation of Staphylococcus aureus and other pathogens should be taken from both anterior nares and nasal septum with a swab which has been premoistened with the transport medium.